One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 Average Net Price

-Southern New Hampshire University offers an excellent Bachelor of Arts in psychology with a concentration in forensic psychology.
+One of the best forensic psychology degrees is offered by Southern New Hampshire University.
+SNHU offers an excellent Bachelor of Arts in psychology with a concentration in forensic psychology.
 SNHU is notable for its financial aid opportunities.
 Over 90% of students qualify for some form of student aid, and many of those students are eligible to receive up to $20,000 in education awards.
 And besides those awards, every student benefits from SNHU’s relatively affordable tuition.

-Some classes that students take are Scientific Investigations, Statistics for Psychology, Introduction to Psychology, and Introduction to Anatomy.
-Students finish their studies with a Senior Seminar in Psychology, which connects ethics, field experience, research, and the latest theories in psychology and forensic psychology.
+Students finish their forensic psychology degree with a Senior Seminar in Psychology.
+This seminar connects ethics, field experience, research, and the latest theories in psychology and forensic psychology.

 Florida Institute of Technology